it-teaching-abo-akademi/2017-web-development-assignment-2-dbjork/README.md

 Choose from the dropdown the route you want to display and press "Show Route".
 This will show you the route as a red plygon on the map.

-You can also show where the vehicles pertinent the chosen route are located (calculated "real time") by pressing "Show Buses".
+You can also show where the vehicles pertinent to the chosen route are located (calculated "real time") by pressing "Show Buses".

 Link to live page: https://it-teaching-abo-akademi.github.io/2017-web-development-assignment-2-dbjork/busroutes.html